Bernard Perlin: Career

 Perlin was rejected from service in the United States military because he was openly gay.
 He entered the graphics department of the Office of War Information in 1942, creating pro-war propaganda popular in the United States.
 The department was shut down in 1943 due to budgetary issues.

 He continued his focus on war as an artist-correspondent for Life Magazine from 1943–1944 and then again for Fortune Magazine in 1945.
 As an artist-correspondent for Life, he brought back to the U.S. the first news and sketches obtained in Greece since the German occupation began in 1941.

 His two most notable wartime pieces, both created in 1943, are arguably his "Let Em Have It" war bonds ad, which depicts a soldier throwing a grenade, and "Americans Will Always Fight for Liberty," a painting of World War II soldiers marching in front of Continental Army soldiers.

 In 1939, he painted a country scene on a post office wall for the US Treasury.
 After the war, his work began to focus on magic realism, aiming to capture special moments in everyday life.
 He produced his most famous work, Orthodox Boys, in 1948.
 The painting depicts two Jewish boys standing in front of a subway graffiti backdrop.
+He also produces works such as, The Garden, and The Leg.
 In 1950, it was the first postwar work by an American artist to be acquired by Tate.

 Perlin moved to Italy for six years, and his work became more brightly colored.
 After moving back to New York City, Perlin grew distasteful towards the competitive culture of the city's art scene.
 He moved to Ridgefield, Connecticut, and continued to paint until the 1970s.
 After several years of retirement, a friend encouraged Mr. Perlin back to the canvas in 2012, and after completing two new pieces the Chair and the Maiden Gallery (New York City) hosted a retrospective of Mr. Perlin's work in 2013.

 In 1968, Bernard Perlin commemorated Mayor Richard J. Daley and the 1968 Democratic National Convention, which was held in Chicago, in a work entitled Mayor Daley.
 This example of Perlin's work has been used by educators to teach about the Vietnam War.
 The painting is currently at the Columbus Museum of Art.

 Personal life

-In 2009, Perlin married Edward Newell, his partner of 54 years.
-When he stopped painting, Perlin took up growing flowers.
+In 1955 Perlin met fashion model Edward Newell, whom he formally married at age 91 in 2009.
+The two had an open relationship, and In 1976 Perlin fell in love with cardiologist Bernhard Lisker, whom he cared for when Lisker was diagnosed with AIDS until his death in 1986.
+Devastated by the loss, Perlin stopped painting until 2000, during which time he took up growing flowers.

-Perlin died at the age of 95 in 2014 in his home in Ridgefield.
+Perlin died on January 14, 2014, at his home in Ridgefield.

 Awards and honors

 He received Guggenheim Fellowships in 1954 and 1959.
+He received a 1964 award from the National Institute of Arts and Letters, and in 1994, was inducted into the National Academy of Design.